-17.2 Exploration, Drilling, and Analytical
+25.2 Exploration, Drilling, and Analytical

 Drilling throughout the history of the Project has largely confirmed the interpretations of the geology and mineralization.
-The ongoing GBR drilling campaign is confirming the link between the Cyclopic Mine and the Cyclopic NW targets along strike of the Cyclopic fault.
-The GBR campaign is also confirming the continuity of the lower detachment zone.
+Results of the Phase I GBR drilling campaign indicate continuity between the Cyclopic Mine and the Cyclopic NW targets along strike of the Cyclopic fault.
+The Phase I campaign was also successful in intersecting the lower detachment zone, with gold mineralization showing strong continuity both laterally and vertically.